coders2345/coders2345/README.md

 - Fusion360 💡

 ---

-### Certifications 📜

-- Artificial Intelligence by Edunet Foundation 🎓

----

-### Soft Skills 🤝

-- Good Communication skills 💬
-- Team Working skills 🤝
-- Leadership skills 🌟
-- Analytical thinking 🧠

----

-### Languages 🌐

-- Tamil 🟠
-- English 🔵
-- Hindi 🔴
-- Urdu 🟢

----

-Feel free to explore my projects and reach out to collaborate or discuss any opportunities! 🌈
+Feel free to explore my projects and reach out to collaborate or discuss any opportunities